Skip to content

 Operational vehicles

-It is anticipated that the operation of the site will involve approximately 4 HGV movements to the site and 4 HGV movements from the site each weekday.
+It is anticipated that the operation of the site will involve an average of 4-6 HGV movements in and out of the site each weekday.
 This relates to bringing empty recycling and waste containers to the site, relocating containers within the site and taking full containers from the site.
 These operational vehicle movements are anticipated to be to and from the council’s main Waste Management depot at Keynsham and will be undertaken outside of the highway peak hours.
 These HGV movements will be in addition to the existing vehicle movements associated with the council's Street Cleansing team who currently operate from the site and will continue to do so post completion of the new recycling centre.

 Technical plan showing tracking of operational vehicle accessing the operational section of the site